Skip to content

 Click to show Mendelian Genetics: Punnett Squares for Flower Color Inheritance example problem

 In his experiments, Mendel discovered that the purple flower phenotype was dominant to the white flower phenotype.
-Which one of the following Punnett squares represents a monohybrid cross between two true-breeding parents, one with purple dominant and one with white recessive phenotypes?
+Which one of the following Punnett squares represents a cross between a true-breeding purple flower plant and a true-breeding white flower plant?